-Other pertinent information regarding the R. L. Harris Project and other APC Tallapoosa River projects are contained within the Federal Energy Regulatory Commission (FERC) licenses for the Harris, Martin, and Yates/Thurlow Projects.
-Historical, definite project reports and design memoranda also have useful information.
+Other pertinent information regarding the R. L. Harris Project and other APC Coosa River projects are contained within the Federal Energy Regulatory Commission (FERC) license for the Coosa projects.
+Historical river system development reports, definite project reports and design memoranda also have useful information.

 - 1-04.
 Project Owner.
 The R. L. Harris Dam and Lake Project is owned and operated by the APC under provisions of the licensing through the FERC for Project Number 2628. - 1-05.
 Operating Agency.
-The R. L. Harris Project is operated for flood control and navigation support in accordance with regulations prescribed by the Secretary of the Army, which are published in the Code of Federal Regulations, Title 33, Chapter II, Part 208, Section 208.65.
+The R. L. Harris Project is operated for flood control and navigation support in accordance with regulations prescribed by the Secretary of the Army, which are published in the CFR, Title 33, Chapter II, Part 208, Section 208.65.
 Day-to-day operation of the facility is assigned to the APC's Alabama Control Center Hydro Desk in Birmingham, Alabama, which is part of the Transmission Department under the direction of the Reservoir Operations Coordinator.
 Long-range water planning and flood control operation is assigned to APC Reservoir Management in Birmingham, Alabama, which is part of Southern Company Hydro Services, under the direction of the Reservoir Management Supervisor.
 Operation of the project is in accordance with the FERC license and this water control manual. - 1-06.
 Regulating Agencies.
 Regulating authority is shared between the Corps, the FERC, and the APC.
 A Memorandum of Understanding (MOU) has been adopted by the APC and the Corps concerning the operation of the project.
 The purpose of the MOU was to clarify the responsibilities of the Corps and APC with regard to the operation of the project for flood risk management and other purposes and to provide direction for the orderly exchange of hydrologic data.
 Those modifications agreed upon by both parties are contained in the regulation plan as presented in this manual.
 The MOU and this manual will be used to provide direction to implement the prescribed flood risk management operations.
-A copy of the MOU is included in this manual as Exhibit C.
+A copy of an updated MOU revised to reflect changes in this manual will be included as Exhibit C once executed.